Zone 5

 Maker: Wm.
 Fick Dated:1910 Status: Own (RG)

-Organized in 1887, East End first uses the Zion Evangelical Church on Liberty Avenue (pictured on the Liberty Avenue page) until this structure is built in 1888.
-Located off the southeast corner of Van Siclen and Glenmore, the NYPDL archive shot on the right is from 1940.
+Organized in 1887, East End first used the Zion Evangelical Church building on Liberty Avenue (pictured on the Liberty Avenue page) until this structure was completed in 1888.
+Located off the southeast corner of Van Siclen and Glenmore, the image on the right is from 1940.
 Wes Miller attended East End and gave us some background.

 East End Baptist Church, Wedding, 1953